DIGITALFRANK/ML_Classification_Applied/DATASET_METADATA.md

 CL5 Used in Last Week 273 14.48% 185 9.81% 683 36.23% 41 2.18%
 CL6 Used in Last Day 1385 73.47% 463 24.56% 807 42.81% 19 1.01%

-22. Crack is class of crack consumption.
+### 22. Crack is class of crack consumption.
 It is output attribute with following distribution of classes.

-23. Ecstasy is class of ecstasy consumption.
+### 23. Ecstasy is class of ecstasy consumption.
 It is output attribute with following distribution of classes.

-24. Heroin is class of heroin consumption.
+### 24. Heroin is class of heroin consumption.
 It is output attribute with following distribution of classes.

-25. Ketamine is class of ketamine consumption.
+### 25. Ketamine is class of ketamine consumption.
 It is output attribute with following distribution of classes:

-Value Class Crack Ecstasy Heroin Ketamine
+_Value Class Crack Ecstasy Heroin Ketamine_
 Cases Fraction Cases Fraction Cases Fraction Cases Fraction CL0 Never Used 1627 86.31% 1021 54.16% 1605 85.15% 1490 79.05%
 CL1 Used over a Decade Ago 67 3.55% 113 5.99% 68 3.61% 45 2.39%